Brooks Newmark is currently a Research Associate in the Department of Politics & International Relations at Oxford University.

-Prior to entering politics, Brooks was a Senior Partner of Apollo Management LP, a leading International Private Equity firm.
+Prior to entering politics Brooks was a Senior Partner at Apollo Management LP, a leading International Private Equity firm.